ManInMyVan/Minecraft-Anticheat-List/README.md

 A list of public Minecraft anticheats, for any version of Java Edition or Bedrock Edition.

 [click here
-](https://maninmyvan.github.io/Minecraft-Anticheat-List/) for the actual list
+](https://maninmyvan.github.io/Minecraft-Anticheat-List) to view the list

 pulls are welcome!